-As a dietitian who specializes in healthy aging, I work with lots of people over the age of 40, and I can tell you from first-hand experience, most of us don’t get enough of this vitamin.
+As a dietitian who specializes in healthy aging, I work with lots of people over the age of 40, and I can tell you from first-hand experience, that most of us don’t get enough of this vitamin.

 Vitamin D is known as the “sunshine vitamin” because, in addition to getting some in your diet, most vitamin D is made in your skin when it’s exposed to the sun.
 The problem is, we don't spend so much time in the sun when we get older.